-Visiting the homes of great men can be a disappointing experience, this is not the case with the Charles Dickens Museum in Bloomsbury.
-48 Doughty Street is home the Dickens moved into with his new young wife, here he wrote Oliver Twist, The Pickwick Papers and Nicholas Nickleby.
-It is easy imagine the young Dickens family noisily occupying the house.
+Even the name Doughty Street somehow sounds Dickensian.
+Step inside to hear the story of a man who was the son of a man thrown into debtors prison and ended up as the grandest literary lion in town.
+48 Doughty Street is home the Dickens moved into with his new young wife, it is easy imagine the young Dickens family noisily occupying the house.

-Elsewhere the house is furnished with period pieces but the man himself is evoked brilliantly.
-In the dining room the table is set for a dinner party with each place setting having a picture of the guest, meanwhile hidden speakers provide a background babble of Victorian street noise.
+Elsewhere the house is furnished with period pieces but not those that the great man would have used.
+No matter the spirit of his age is evoked brilliantly.
+The dining room the table is set for a dinner party with each place setting having a picture of the guest, meanwhile hidden speakers provide a background babble of Victorian street noise.

 Shadows of Dickens invite us to climb the stairs to explore the house.
 Once upstairs the rooms are furnished as you would expect but that walls are adorned with quotes from Dickens.
 Everywhere there are piles of books that invite you read them on the cover.

 My image of Charles Dickens has always been of a rather portly man.
 His court dress is on display at the Charles Dickens Museum and shows him to have actually cut rather a dashing figure.